tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `id` - ID of the resource.
 * `certification_authority` - The certificate used for access.
+* `cluster_as_enabled` - (**Deprecated**) This argument is deprecated because the TKE auto-scaling group was no longer available.
+Indicates whether to enable cluster node auto scaling.
+Default is false.
 * `cluster_external_endpoint` - External network address to access.
 * `cluster_node_num` - Number of nodes in the cluster.
 * `domain` - Domain name for access.